tdechaize/tools_tde/How config MSVC Compiler (32 and 64 bits) into CodeBlocks.md

 This compiler is available on site Microsoft, it's included in package Visual Studio 2022 Community by example :
 	https://visualstudio.microsoft.com/fr/vs/community/    (community, only "free" version available)

-But it's not enought, because you must donwload also last SDK for Windows (needed because contain all include and libraries files):
+But it's not enought, because you must donwload also last SDK for Windows (needed because contain all include and libraries files) :
 	https://developer.microsoft.com/fr-fr/windows/downloads/windows-sdk/

 After download clic on these files to install resuired components on your system.
-It's recommended to run "Visual Studio Installer" to verify lat available version, but also to install "Visual Studio Build Tools 2022"
+It's recommended to run "Visual Studio Installer" to verify last available version, but also to install "Visual Studio Build Tools 2022"
+### Configuration of MSVC compiler C/C++ into CB

-First, you must access into IDE CB at menu "Settings" and submenu "Compilers" to select "Visual Studio 2022", normally auto detected by IDE.
+First, you must access into IDE CB at menu "Settings" and submenu "Compilers" to select "Visual Studio 2022", normally autodetected by IDE.
 To distinguish version 32 bits or 64 bits into CB, you must rename this ident of compiler in "Visual Studio 2022 (64 bits)" (click on button Rename, simply).
 An after, you must verify field "Compiler's installation directory" that must contain
 		"C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.40.33807\bin\Hostx64\x64". (by example)

 You must verify list of tools like this (in tab "Program Files") :
-	C Compiler : 				cl.exe
+	- C Compiler : 				    cl.exe
-	C++ Compiler :				cl.exe
+	- C++ Compiler :				cl.exe
-	Linker for dynamic libs :	link.exe
+	- Linker for dynamic libs :	link.exe
-	Linker for statics libs :	lib.exe
+	- Linker for statics libs :	    lib.exe
-	Debugger :
+	- Debugger :
-	Resource compiler :			rc.exe 			(this included in SDK Windows 11) Make program : 				nmake.exe 		(this included in Visual Studio Build Tools 2002)
+	- Resource compiler :		rc.exe 			(this included in SDK Windows 11)
+	- Make program : 				nmake.exe 		(this included in Visual Studio Build Tools 2002)

-After, you must add in tab "Additional Paths" : "C:\Program Files (x86)\Windows Kits\10\bin\10.0.22621.0\x64" (by example)
+After, you must add in tab "Additional Paths" :
+	- "C:\Program Files (x86)\Windows Kits\10\bin\10.0.22621.0\x64" (by example)
-									and : C:\Program Files (x86)\Windows Kits\10\bin\x64
+	- and : C:\Program Files (x86)\Windows Kits\10\bin\x64
-									and : C:\Program Files\Microsoft Visual Studio\2022\Community\MSBuild\Current\Bin\amd64
+	- and : C:\Program Files\Microsoft Visual Studio\2022\Community\MSBuild\Current\Bin\amd64
 It's mandatory to access at "rc.exe" and "nmake".

 WARNING : After update, all number included into name of directories of MSVC/SDK can change !!!
 To integrate these evolutions, it's seem rational to define environment variables on system like this :
-					VS_VERSION 			define to 2022				(at date)
+					- VS_VERSION 		define to 2022				(at date)
-					VS_NUM  			define to 14.40.33807  		(at date)			and KIT_VERSION 		define to 10				(at date)
+					- VS_NUM  			define to 14.40.33807  		(at date)	and
+					- KIT_VERSION 		define to 10				(at date)
-					KIT_NUM  			define to 10.0.22621.0		(at date)
+					- KIT_NUM  			define to 10.0.22621.0		(at date)
 Then, you can use these variables into configuration of CB with use of %var% into directory name to be independant of evolutions.

 And, it's not all, you must verify in tab "Search Directories" and select "Compiler", or "Linker" or "Resource Compiler" subtabs.

 For compiler, search directories of "include files" are (and it's the same for "Resource Compiler") :
-	C:\Program Files\Microsoft Visual Studio\%VS_VERSION%\Community\VC\Tools\MSVC\%VS_NUM%\include
+	- C:\Program Files\Microsoft Visual Studio\%VS_VERSION%\Community\VC\Tools\MSVC\%VS_NUM%\include
-	C:\Program Files\Microsoft Visual Studio\%VS_VERSION%\Community\VC\Auxiliary\VS\include
+	- C:\Program Files\Microsoft Visual Studio\%VS_VERSION%\Community\VC\Auxiliary\VS\include
-	C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Include\%KIT_NUM%\ucrt
+	- C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Include\%KIT_NUM%\ucrt
-	C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Include\%KIT_NUM%\um
+	- C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Include\%KIT_NUM%\um
-	C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Include\%KIT_NUM%\shared
+	- C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Include\%KIT_NUM%\shared
-	C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Include\%KIT_NUM%\winrt
+	- C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Include\%KIT_NUM%\winrt
-	C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Include\%KIT_NUM%\cppwinrt
+	- C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Include\%KIT_NUM%\cppwinrt

 For linker, search directories of "lib files" are :
-	C:\Program Files\Microsoft Visual Studio\%VS_VERSION%\Community\VC\Tools\MSVC\%VS_NUM%\lib\x64
+	- C:\Program Files\Microsoft Visual Studio\%VS_VERSION%\Community\VC\Tools\MSVC\%VS_NUM%\lib\x64
-	C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Lib\%KIT_NUM%\ucrt\x64
+	- C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Lib\%KIT_NUM%\ucrt\x64
-	C:\Program Files\Microsoft Visual Studio\%VS_VERSION%\Community\VC\Tools\MSVC\%VS_NUM%\lib\x64\store
+	- C:\Program Files\Microsoft Visual Studio\%VS_VERSION%\Community\VC\Tools\MSVC\%VS_NUM%\lib\x64\store
-	C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Lib\%KIT_NUM%\um\x64
+	- C:\Program Files (x86)\Windows Kits\%KIT_VERSION%\Lib\%KIT_NUM%\um\x64

 Remark : If you wan't use environment variables, you can translate these by "real value" of directory into CB.

-To terminate with 64 bits version of MSVC, you must add in tab "Linker settings" and in zone "Other linker options" :
+To terminate with 64 bits version of MSVC, you must add in tab "Linker settings" and in zone "Other linker options" :"/MACHINE:X64".
-"/MACHINE:X64".
 MSVC must position automatically this option, but it's a precaution.

 It's some tedious, but with these "full" configurations, you can build an program on Windows 11 64 bits with success.

 Now, you must copy "Visual Studio 2022 (64 bits)" in list of available compilers into CB (menu "Settings" submenu "Compilers"), and rename it by "Visual Studio 2022 (32 bits)" by example.

 New configurations for this compiler in version 32 bits are next :